HuskyHacks/PMAT-labs/labs/6-2.CourseConclusion/README.md

 Thank you to Heath and TCM Security for giving me the opportunity to create something for the community.

 Thank you to all the students who have purchased this course.
-You have supported me as a content creator and I thank you for that.
+You have supported me as a content creator, and I thank you for that.

 Thank you to Prof Weissman at RIT and Mike Sikorski for lighting the way.